Sponsors for non-profit events are hard to find. However, this doesn’t mean you can’t find them.

 Let me save you some time.

-In this post, I’ll share some strategies I used to get sponsorship for an event I organized early this year.
+In this post, I’ll share some strategies I used to get sponsorship for an event I organized in 2017.

 - Get Corporate Sponsorship With Social Media